alekdavis/PlexBackup/README.md

 _-Log, -L_

-Use to write informational messages to a log file (in addition to the PowerShell console).
+Set this switch to write informational messages to a log file (in addition to the PowerShell console).
 The default log file will be created in the backup folder and will be named after this script with the `.log` extension, such as `PlexBackup.ps1.log`.
 You can specify a custom log file via the _LogFile_ parameters.

 _-LogFile_